-System action: IOCP continues to validate and check the syntax of the remaining statements.
+For the RESOURCE statement, IOCP ends with a return code of 8.
+For all other statements, IOCP continues to validate and check the syntax of the remaining statements.
 However, it does not generate an IOCDS and it does not produce configuration reports.

-ICP148I INVALID PARTITION PARAMETER - xxxxxxxx
+ICP148I INVALID PARTITION PARAMETER - XXXXXXXX

-Explanation: The PARTITION keyword has an incorrect value beginning with the first character of string xxxxxxxxx.
+The PARTITION keyword has an incorrect value beginning with the first character of string xxxxxxxx.
 IOCP expected the REC parameter value.

-System action: IOCP continues to validate and check the syntax of the remaining statements.
+IOCP continues to validate and check the syntax of the remaining statements.
 However, it does not generate an IOCDS and it does not produce configuration reports.

-ICP149I PARTITION xxxxxxxx HAS NOT BEEN DEFINED [FOR CSS y]
+ICP149I PARTITION XXXXXXXX HAS NOT BEEN DEFINED [FOR CSS y]

-Explanation: You specified partition name xxxxxxxxx, which was not defined by the RESOURCE statement or was defined but not for CSS y.
+You specified partition name xxxxxxxx, which was not defined by the RESOURCE statement or was defined but not for CSS y.
 The RESOURCE statement must define all partition names in the configuration.
 Also, the CSS ID number, if specified, must be the one to which the partition has access.

-System action: IOCP continues to validate and check the syntax of the remaining statements.
+IOCP continues to validate and check the syntax of the remaining statements.
 However, it does not generate an IOCDS and it does not produce configuration reports.

-Programmer response: Ensure the partition name on the CHPID or IODEVICE statement is correct.
+Ensure the partition name on the CHPID or IODEVICE statement is correct.
 If the partition name is correct but undefined, add it to the RESOURCE statement.
 If the partition name is correct but the CSS ID number is not, correct the CSS ID number.